dwursteisen/wordpress-petition-plugins/readme.txt

 Installation

    1. Download and unzip the plugin.
-Upload the file petition.php to the wp-contents/plugins folder of your WordPress installation.
-You may wish to upload it into a directory named petitions within the plugins folder.
+Upload the unzipped folder to the wp-contents/plugins folder of your WordPress installation.
    2. Enable the plugin from the WordPress Plugins administration page.

 Configuration